kevin197011/elasticsearch-mcp-server/README.md

 }
 ```

-### Option 2: Using uv with local development
+### Option 3: Using uv with local development

 Using `uv` requires cloning the repository locally and specifying the path to the source code.
+Add the following configuration to Claude Desktop's config file `claude_desktop_config.json`.

 ```json
 {